diekhans/pipettor/docs/usage.rst

 Full control of process pipelines can be achieved using :class:`pipettor.Pipeline` class directly.
-The :class:`pipettor.DataReader` and :class:`pipettor.DataWriter` classes (in-memory accumulator / buffered source) and the :class:`pipettor.StreamReader` and :class:`pipettor.StreamWriter` classes (file-like read/write with a threaded queue bridge) all use background threads, allowing for both reading and writing to a process without risk of deadlocking on a full kernel pipe buffer.
+The :class:`pipettor.DataReader` and :class:`pipettor.DataWriter` classes (in-memory accumulator / source) and the :class:`pipettor.StreamReader` and :class:`pipettor.StreamWriter` classes (file-like read/write) all do their I/O asynchronously, so reading and writing to the same pipeline is safe from deadlock.